jpl1337/rice/README.md

-# Fedora RICE Scripts
+# Ubuntu RICE Scripts
-RICE scripts for configuring a Fedora desktop environment.
+RICE scripts for configuring a Ubuntu desktop environment.

 ## Overview
 This repo houses two components: an Ansible playbook and a command line utility.